AdobeDocs/experience-manager-65.en/help/sites-administering/asynchronous-jobs.md

 # Asynchronous Operations {#asynchronous-operations}

-To reduce adverse impact on performance, Adobe Experience Manger processes certain long-running and resource-intensive asset operations asynchronously.
+To reduce negative impact on performance, Adobe Experience Manger processes certain long-running and resource-intensive operations asynchronously.

 These operations include:

 * Deleting many assets
 * Moving many assets or assets with many references
-* Exporting/importing asset metadata in bulk.
+* Exporting/importing asset metadata in bulk
-* Fetching assets, that are above the threshold limit set, from a remote Experience Manager deployment.
+* Fetching assets, which are above the threshold limit set, from a remote Experience Manager deployment
 * Moving pages
 * Rolling out Live Copies